microsoft/botframework-cli/packages/dialog/src/commands/dialog/readme.md

 You can also use expression syntax, i.e. `@{<expr>}` to compute schema.
 In addition there are a few extra keywords including:

-- **\$mappings** List of entity names that can map to a property.
+- **\$entities** List of entity names that can map to a property.
 The order of the entities also defines the precedence to use when resolving entities.
 By default the mappings are based on the type:
   - **enum**
   - **number**, **string**
 - **\$templates** The template names to use for generating assets. \$templates can be defined at the top-level in a schema or per-property which by default are based on the type: